calmdentist/tilt_programs/ARCHITECTURE.md

 ### Commutative Encryption: Paillier Cryptosystem

--   **Why Paillier?**: It is **probabilistic** (non-deterministic), which is critical to prevent brute-force attacks where a player could identify cards by re-encrypting them.
+-   **Why Paillier?**: It is **probabilistic** (non-deterministic), which is critical to prevent brute-force attacks where a player could identify cards by re-encrypting all 52 cards.
 It also has homomorphic properties that enable the commutative shuffling effect.
 -   **Key Generation**: Each player generates their Paillier keypair off-chain and posts their public key to the on-chain `Game` account once at the start of the match.

 ### Fairness & Dispute Resolution: ZK-SNARKs (Groth16)

 -   **Why Groth16?**: It produces small proofs that are extremely cheap to verify on-chain, thanks to Solana's precompiles for the required elliptic curve operations.
 -   **Required ZK Circuits**:
-    -   **`ProveCorrectShuffle` (Mandatory)**: This is a prerequisite for every hand.
-It proves that the doubly-encrypted 52-card deck is a valid permutation and re-encryption of the 52 unique cards committed to by the other player.
-This prevents duplicate card and deck stacking attacks.
+    -   **`ProveCorrectDeckCreation` (Mandatory)**: Proves the initial encrypted deck contains exactly 52 unique cards.
+Verified on-chain immediately in `create_hand`.
-    -   **`ProveCorrectDecryption` (For Disputes)**: Proves that a player correctly used their private key to partially decrypt a card.
-Used to resolve disputes over card reveals.
+    -   **`ProveCorrectReshuffle` (Optimistic)**: Proves the deck was correctly re-shuffled and re-encrypted.
+Stored in `join_hand` and verified on-chain only in a dispute.
-    -   **`ProveHandEvaluation` (For Showdown)**: Proves that a player correctly evaluated their best 5-card hand from the 7 cards available to them.
-This prevents false claims of winning at showdown.
+    -   **`ProveCorrectDecryption` (Optimistic)**: Proves a card was correctly decrypted.
+Stored in `player_action` or `showdown` and verified on-chain only in a dispute.

 ---